The Monge problem with vanishing gradient penalization: Vortices and asymptotic profile: Preliminary notions

 with uniqueness provided that $h$ is strictly convex. \end{prop}

-Now we state the results concerning the optimality of this monotone map $T$ for transport problems involving derivatives:
+Now we state the results concerning the optimality of this monotone map $T$ for the Sobolev norm among the transport maps.

 \begin{prop} Let $I$ be a bounded interval of $\R$.
-Let $\mu$ be a finite measure on $I$ with positive density $f$, and $\nu$ a positive measure on $\R$ with same mass.
-Let $h$ be a convex and non-decreasing function $\R\to\R$.
-Then, if $f$ is constant on $I$ (and $\mu$ is therefore the uniform measure on $I$), the monotone transport map from $\mu$ to $\nu$ is optimal for the problem
+Let $\mu$ be a positive and finite measure on $I$, having a density $f$, and $\nu$ be a positive measure on $\R$ having same mass as $\mu$.
+Then: \begin{itemize} \item Assume $\mu$ is uniform.
+Then, for any convex and non-decreasing function $h$ on $\R$, both the non-decreasing and the non-increasing maps from $\mu$ to $\nu$ solve the problem